shahirg/SE-E-Archive-Sp2021/code/README.md

 # Code Explanation and Repurposing

-<p>lib_main_app stores all the code for the main app.
+<p>chef_pal stores all the code for the main app.
 The grocery store locator within the main app is not 100% functions so the main code for the grocery store locator was also given seperately.
-The pubspec.yaml files for each are given which hold all the dependencies for both.</p>
+The pubspec.yaml files for each are given which hold all the dependencies for the app.</p>

 ## Setup